w3c/wai-presentations2all/index.md

 ### Speak clearly

-And avoid speaking too fast, so participants and sign language interpreters can better understand you and keep up.
+And avoid speaking too fast, so participants and interpreters can better understand you and keep up.

 ### Use simple language